BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2018/shooting_tones/index.md

 We tried several basic tests: spectrogram, change rate, low-pass filter, but found nothing immediately.
 Finally, we found the solution by setting the rate to 8'000 Hz and displaying the spectrogram:
 ![morse](morse.png)
-We noticed these long and short dashes, the first and the thirs one being similar.
+We noticed these long and short dashes, the first and the third one being similar.
 We then thought about morse code, and finally found:

 -.-. ... -.-. -... . .-- . .-.. --- ...- . -- --- .-. ... . or, **cscbewelovemorse**